charlescflok/charlescflok.github.io/_pages/aboutme.md

 One more thing, if you're from a western cultural background and you're not (much) older than me/ not my teacher/ not my senior of some sort/ not extremely close to me, please don't call me Cheuk Fung coz it feels kinda cringe to me.
 Charles will do.
 <a href="https://youtu.be/T5xyVBqOSog?si=35jf-pyVqysIDbT6" target="_blank">This</a> is a youtube video I found that best explains why it's not the most socially appropriate thing to do in my culture.

 Ohh almost forgot to mention: I speak Cantonese, English, and Mandarin, just as a typical HKer does.
 HK Cantonese is my native tongue and English is my L2.
 I speak Mandarin quite fluently but you'll have to bear with my heavy Canto accent.
 Out of the pride of being a linguist, I am learning some other languages (very very) slowly, including Japanese and Weitou dialect (which is my heritage language.
 It's a regional variety of Cantonese spoken in the villages in the New Territories in HK).
 I'm learning Japanese mainly because I want to better understand the Japanese anime and manga I love.
 One thing I really enjoy when learning languages is to discover the relationships, similarities, and differences between languages.
 For example, the feature that Archaic Chinese doesn't have labiodental consonants (古無輕唇音) is well-preserved in Japanese.
 That's why the ふ in Japanese, though often represented as fu when romanised, is actually [ɸɯ], which contains a bilabial fricative.
 Btw I love reading about etymology, historical linguistics, typology, and language contact in my free time.
 It ignites my passion for learning new languages.
-I've got tons more nerdy fun facts to share but I guess I'll have to stop for now.
-If you’ve read all the way to here: Thank you so much for checking out my page!
+I've got tons more things to share but I guess I'll have to stop for now.
+If you’ve read all the way to here: Thanks for checking out my page!
+Feel free to reach out if you have anything you wanna discuss with me.

+7th July, 2026